Keypoint Transformer: Solving Joint Identification in Challenging Hands and Object Interactions for Accurate 3D Pose Estimation: Related Work

 By contrast with the above mentioned approaches designed specifically for hand-hand or hand-object interaction scenarios, we propose in this work a unified discriminative approach for all hand interaction scenarios.
-Further, many previous methods perform poorly during close hand interactions due to similarity in appearance of the joints.
-In this work, we model relationship between all detected joints in the image resulting in more accurate pose estimation.
+Further, many previous discriminative methods perform poorly during close hand interactions due to similarity in appearance of the joints.
+In this work, we model relationship between all detected joints in the image resulting in more accurate pose estimation while keeping the model complexity low.

-The success of discriminative methods depend on the variability of training data and several hand interaction datasets have been proposed. \cite{GarciaHernando2018FirstPersonHA} first provided a marker-based hand-object interaction dataset using RGBD cameras. \cite{Zimmermann2019FreiHANDAD} proposed a RGB dataset with many hand-object interaction images but annotated only with the 3D poses for the hand. \cite{hampali2020honnotate} and \cite{hasson19_obman} respectively proposed real and synthetic hand-object interaction dataset with a single hand manipulating an object.

-Recently, \cite{Moon_2020_ECCV_InterHand2.6M} developed a large-scale two-hand interaction dataset using semi-automatic annotation process. \cite{Taheri2020GRABAD} used MoCap data to obtain a dataset of full body pose along with object pose during interaction and showed that such dataset can be used to generate realistic grasp pose on unseen objects. \cite{Brahmbhatt2020ContactPoseAD} used infrared cameras to identify single and two-hand contact regions on object and developed a markerless static hand-object interaction dataset with accurate contact annotations.
+The success of discriminative methods depend on the variability of training data and several hand interaction datasets have been proposed. \cite{GarciaHernando2018FirstPersonHA} first provided a marker-based hand-object interaction dataset using RGBD cameras. \cite{hampali2020honnotate,Zimmermann2019FreiHANDAD} and \cite{hasson19_obman} respectively proposed real and synthetic hand-object interaction dataset with a single hand manipulating an object, while \cite{Kwon_2021_ICCV} recently developed a two-hands and object interaction dataset. \cite{Brahmbhatt2020ContactPoseAD} proposed single and two-hand object interaction dataset using infrared camera for contact annotations. \cite{Moon_2020_ECCV_InterHand2.6M} developed a large-scale two-hand interaction dataset using semi-automatic annotation process with many close interactions. \cite{Taheri2020GRABAD} used MoCap to obtain pose of full body, hand, and object during interaction and used it to generate realistic grasp on unseen objects.

 In this work, we also introduce a challenging two-hands-and-object interaction dataset which we created using the optimization method of \cite{hampali2020honnotate}.
 Our dataset is made of videos of two hands from different subjects manipulating an object from the YCB dataset~\cite{ycb}, annotated with the 3D poses of the hands and the object.
 Our architecture already performs well on this dataset and constitutes a strong baseline.